 MAGNIFICENT VALLEYS - The stunning valleys of North East Victoria

-NORTH-East Victoria is blessed with six magnificent valleys, five of which are interconnected.
+NORTH-East Victoria is blessed with seven magnificent valleys, five of which are interconnected.

 This means the visitor does not have to return to the Hume Freeway or Murray Valley Highway to access the next.

 Each valley is easily accessible, and each has its own uniqueness, with historic towns and well-known tourist attractions being added features.